Mina Barrio

 Q. A place you love going to just to relax and disconnect?

-A cozy cafe with a warm drink.
-My favorites are Ofelia Bakery, Casa Orzáez and Thank You Mother (for its pancakes, waffles, and dairy-free French toasts).
-Or a stop at Virgin Coffee then sitting in Las Setas under the sun, just people-watching.
+I ADORE spending hours in a cozy café while sipping on specialty decaf (I wish I could drink coffee, but it gives me anxiety, teas, and hot chocolates nonstop.
+I could live off hot drinks alone.
+My favourites are Ofelia Bakery (try their toasts, pastries and hot chocolate), Casa Orzáez and Thank You Mother (for its pancakes, waffles, and dairy-free French toasts).
+Or a stop at Virgin Coffee then sitting in Las Setas under the sun, just people-watching: that’s my kind of plan.

 Q. A restaurant or iconic spot where you always enjoy sharing a meal.

-For breakfast : The cafés I mentioned above or some good churros from a classic spot like the one by the Andalusian Parliament.
+• For breakfast : The cafés I mentioned above or some good churros from a classic spot like the one by the Andalusian Parliament (unpopular opinion: the ones from Kukuchurro are also really good!).
 Alternatively grab a mollete (a soft local bread) with ham at Picnic, a café in Arenal Market.

-For lunch : papas aliñás at Er Caserío, the montaíto de pringá at Bodeguita Romero, and the roast chicken salad at Pikantón.
-From Veganí, everything.
+• For lunch : papas aliñás at Er Caserío, the montaíto de pringá at Bodeguita Romero, and the roast chicken salad at Pikantón.
+From El Manijero, everything.

 Q. What does cycling mean to you, and what are your favourite routes?